What is a fire fighting system

-Nowadays this is a very common application for Merus, which we have done a lot of times.
-It has shown that this test is one of the most astonishing and fastest ways to show the client how efficient the Merus technology is working.
+We have done this many times since.
+It has been shown that this test is one of the most amazing and fastest ways to show the customer how efficiently Merus technology works.